HENNESSY PHOTO CO.

 Space Annex

-This option works great for both a larger wedding, and an intimate wedding setting.
-It’s a super unique greenhouse-like setting, and they’ll even do a butterfly release after your ceremony.
+Butterfly Pavilion It’s a super unique greenhouse-like setting, and they’ll even do a butterfly release after your ceremony.

 Dushanbe Tea House

 River Bend – River Bend and Lyons Farmette (below) are owned by the same folks, but these are two of my absolute favorite venues in the entire state.
 River Bend sits on the side of the St. Vrain River and is extremely private, whereas Lyons Farmette is more of a back-yard style venue, with an indoor option.
 They also offer floral from the farmette.
+You can see a gallery from River Bend, here!

 Wedgewood Boulder Creek – very similar to River Bend and Lyons Farmette for the “feel”, but Wedgewood Weddings owns this one and offers a more inclusive approach!
 I suggest checking out their site and ALL of their venues; I’ve worked with Wedgewood Weddings a ton over the years, and they just do it right.